 Today, this second, more than any other moment of my life, I am convinced that Christmas is about love.
-It’s something I’ve always been convinced of (even before I saw Love, Actually), and the events of today have seared this knowledge in my heart for eternity, thanks to the lost Christmas recipes from Gourmet magazine.
+It’s something I’ve always been convinced of (even before I saw Love, Actually), and the events of today have seared this knowledge in my heart for eternity, thanks to Gourmet‘s Lost Christmas Menu.

-To explain further, I would need to rewind back to the summer of 2006.
+To explain further about this Gourmet‘s Lost Christmas Menu, I would need to rewind back to the summer of 2006.
 I was a newlywed, having moved with my husband the year before to a small town in Montana, across the country from my Boston home.
 I had just discovered the total delight of cooking.
 This place had a pretty well-stocked grocery store for a town of just two thousand people, and I delighted in delving into the recipes of my favorite magazine subscriptions, Gourmet and Bon Appetit.

 It made me feel like such an adult, to receive these magazines, addressed to me, in the mail.
 I avidly collected each issue, cooking through the publications practically cover-to-cover in our tiny galley kitchen in our first home.
 I served dishes like cioppino, seared tuna with white beans, poached eggs over asparagus wrapped in prosciutto, and dark chocolate peppermint tart swathed with clouds of freshly whipped cream.
 I discovered rhubarb, thanks to our giant backyard patch.
 My voracious hobby earned me a side gig writing a food column, Local Flavor, for the newspaper.